-Plates should be deployed such that they are 1 meter (3.3 feet) below the surface of the water at the lowest low tide.
+Plates should be deployed so that they are 1 meter (3.3 feet) below the surface of the water at the lowest low tide.
 It is easiest and preferable to achieve this by deploying the plates from floating docks, which move up and down with the tide.
 In this case, there should be 1 meter of line between the brick and the surface of the water.
 Remember: you must make the line longer than 1 meter to be able to tie it to the dock, such that the plate is 1 meter below the surface upon deployment.
+We recommend adding 0.5 meters to the length to accommodate the tie off.

 If you do not have access to a floating dock, you can deploy from a fixed dock or pier, but you will have to figure out how long to make your line.
 The goal is to deploy the plate 1m below the lowest tide that will occur at that site.
 To do this, you will need two pieces of information, both of which can be gathered from local tide tables.
 You need to know the lowest tide your site will experience (these generally fall around the summer and winter solstices).
 You also need to know the tide at the time you plan to set up the plates.
+In addition, you need to know the distance from the dock to the water.

-For example, if you put out plates on a fixed dock at a +2.0 foot (+ 0.6 meter) tide and the tide at your site can drop to -2.0 feet (-0.6 meter), the plate must be suspended 0.6 + 0.6 + 1 (=2.2) meters below the surface of the water when you set it out at that time.
+For example, if you put out plates on a fixed dock that is 3.3 ft (1 meter) from the water, at a +2.0 foot (+0.6 meter) tide and the tide at your site can drop to -2.0 feet (-0.6 meter), the plate must be suspended 0.6+0.6+1=2.2 meters below the surface of the water +1.5 meters of line (1 + 0.5) for tieing the line) above the water line when you set it out at that time (Total line length = 0.6+0.6+1+1.5=3.7 m).
 This assures that your plate will always be at least 1 m below the water's surface.
 Thus, to deploy your plate, measure out the length of line that will go under the surface of the water, in the example given, this would be 2.2 m.
 Place colored tape around the line at this length, or mark the line with a thick permanent marker (Sharpie brand is good), attach the brick and plate, and lower your line until the colored tape is just above the surface of the water.
-If your plate touches the bottom, then you cannot deploy from this site.
+If your plate touches the bottom, then you cannot deploy at this spot.

 Tide charts in the US generally show tide predictions in feet, so you will have to convert to the metric system to calculate length of line in meters (1 foot = 0.3 m).
-Tide charts can be found at fishing supply stores and surf shops and on the internet at sites such as http://tidesandcurrents.noaa.gov/tide pred.html
+Tide charts can be found at fishing supply stores and surf shops and on the internet at sites such as http://tidesandcurrents.noaa.gov/tide_pred.html

 8. Line Attachment and Deployment.
-Lace the line through the two loose cable ties (see Figure C), attaching one end to the settling plate unit.
+Loop the line through the two loose cable ties (see Figure C), attaching one end to the settling plate unit.
 A bowline knot works best for this purpose (see Figure D).